-The Vice President of Public Development Strategic Resources will:
+The Vice President of Public Resources Development will:

-1. Architect and lead FH institutional strategy and growth.
+- 1. Architect and lead FH institutional strategy and growth.
 The VP will be an ambidextrous leader, capable of building strong synergist internal teams while identifying and cultivating external relationships.
-Internally, the VP will lead public funding vision and planning, creating essential structures and processes and fostering cross-functional FH teamwork.
-Through clear strategies and communications, collaboration and shared success, the VP will mobilize FH to reimagine public business development, and to transform in ways that generate exciting results.
-Externally, the VP will be a thought leader, influencer, and relationship builder across the community of global institutional funders.

-The VP is charged with developing and leading FH institutional growth strategies across the organization.
+Internally, the VP will lead public funding vision and planning, creating essential structures and processes and fostering cross functional FH teamwork.
+Through clear strategies and communications, collaboration and shared success, the VP will mobilize FH to reimagine public resources business development, and to transform in ways that generate exciting results.
+Externally, the VP will be a thought leader, influencer, and relationship builder across the community of global institutional funders. - 2.
+Be an inspiring leader of Public Resources Development.
+The VP will be an optimistic visionary leader who is well networked, visible and respected in international funding circles.
+As the front facing leader for institutional funding for FH, the VP will be a thoughtful persuasive communicator and collaborator.
+The VP will design a model which creates a consistent pipeline of institutional funding resources to keep pace with the re-imagined program strategy at FH.